ORNL/ReSolve/docs/sphinx/developer_guide/index.rst

 Spack Package
 ---------------

-Our current spack package is introduced in https://github.com/spack/spack/pull/40871, and contains support for building Re::Solve with CUDA and HIP/ROCm support.
+Our current Spack package has been introduced `upstream <https://github.com/spack/spack/pull/40871>`_, and contains support for building Re::Solve with CUDA and HIP/ROCm support.

 We also have a custom ``spack`` folder/installation that contains our spack submodule located in ``buildsystem/spack/spack``.
 This is used to build Re::Solve on CI platforms, as well as support development of the spack package as neccessary.

 See the Quik-How-To section below for more information on how to update the spack package and typical workflows for building Re::Solve with spack on CI platforms for testing.

 GitHub Actions